Put your mind at ease this Christmas season with these quick and easy entertaining ideas, including a simple recipe for delicious olive tapenade.

 For drinks, we stock our beverage fridge with wine, prosecco and a variety of beer.
 We also have soda water, lemons, limes and cranberry juice on hand, as well as a few types of hard liquor.
 I find that most people are flexible when it comes to beverages, so don’t worry about having everything under the moon!

 Once your kitchen and bar are stocked, it’s time to make sure you have beautiful serveware.
 I find that how you display your food is just as important as what’s being served.
-We all eat with our eyes first, and arranging simple food on a handmade bread and oil board like the one found here is so chic!
+We all eat with our eyes first and arranging simple food on a wood board is so chic!

 Another idea for presenting food is using a slate board where you can write the names of each variety of cheese with soapstone chalk.
 It literally takes minutes to throw together, but gives the personal touch your guests will appreciate.